About my research

 It is a known fact that in many countries, city-size distribution approximately follows a power law.
 This paper uses data from six countries, including Japan and the US, to recursively observe such regularity formation at the national and regional levels and smaller regions within each region (click the panel above).
 While the power-law coefficient varies from country to country, countries share a common structure that the spatial arrangement of cities in each region is generally similar to the arrangement of cities at the country level, with small cities surrounding the central metropolis.
 This fact is interesting as a phenomenon and has important policy implications since city size strongly correlates with various other socio-economic indicators such as industrial diversity, household income, and educational level.
 Which city will grow is a musical chairs game, where it is unlikely for the number of chairs to increase or the spacing to change.
 Inequality among cities tends to be maintained.
 In the first place, the fact that the city-size distribution follows the power law at the national level may be because the country’s territory is also the result of endogenous regional formation.
 The central city cannot grow unboundedly, as the level of technology bounds its scale, which in turn constrains the country’s size.
 The reason why huge countries such as the Roman Empire and the Chinese dynasty did not remain may be closely related to the fractal structure with the power-law identified in this study.
 In a related study by Mori and Wrona (2021), we show that the regions constituting the fractal structure are relatively autonomous in inter-city trade.
 In particular, we identify invisible trade barriers at the regional borders.

-Recent discussion papers
+Recent discussion papers and lectures

 Origin of power laws and their spatial fractal structure for city-size distributions. arXiv:2207.05346, 2022 (with T. Akamatsu, Y. Takayama, M. Osawa).